Downtown Zurich - Be There in Just a Few Minutes

 Where ships were once built and engines bolted together, art, design, food, culture shopping and architecture are now the center of attention.
 Factories have moved away, leaving their vast expanses of space that creative minds have taken advantage of.

 Up above the city of Zurich, spanning a surface of approx. 27 hectares, is Switzerland’s largest and most frequently visited cultural and educational institution: Zoo Zurich.
 The popular nationwide excursion destination wants people to connect to animals and encourage them to play an active role in conservation and the protection of species.

 The Mayor’s Department provides a wide range of services:

 Its responsibilities and departments include on the one hand the civic services (births, deaths and marriages as well as residents’ registration), but also the Archives, the Statistics Office, the Cultural Affairs Office and the Office for Urban Development including City and Neighborhood Development, the Office for Cross-Cultural Issues, the Economic Development and the Office for Foreign Affairs.

 The Zurich Opera House is one of the best in the world.
 In 2014 it received the Opera Company of the Year award at the International Opera Awards.
 Two hundred and fifty performances take place here every year.

-The Chinese Garden is located right beside the lake at the Zürichhorn and was a gift from Kunming, Zurich’s twinned town in China.
-At the centre is a pond with a small island, pavilions and even a small palace on the banks.
+The Chinese Garden is located right by the lake at the Zürichhorn and was a gift from the city’s Chinese partner town of Kunming.
+At the center is a pond with a small island, pavilions and even a small palace on the banks.
 It is classed as a temple garden and is one of the highest-ranking gardens outside of China.